 Remove any restrictions from the face and any vomit, loose or false teeth from the mouth.
 Loosen tight clothing around the neck, chest and waist.
-To ensure a good airway, lay the casualty on his back and support the shoulders on some padding.
+To ensure a good airway, lay the casualty on their back and support the shoulders on some padding.
 Tilt the head backwards and open the mouth.
-If the casualty is faintly breathing, lifting the tongue, clearing of the airway may be all that is necessary to restore normal breathing.
-However, if the casualty does not begin to breathe, open your mouth wide and take a deep breath, close the casualty's nose by pinching with your fingers, and, sealing your lips around his mouth, blow into his lungs until the chest rises.
-Remove your mouth and watch the casualty's chest fall.
-Continue this procedure at your natural breathing rate.
-If the mouth is damaged or you have difficulty making a seal around the casualty's mouth, close his mouth and inflate the lungs through his nostrils.
-Give artificial respiration until natural breathing is restored or until professional help arrives.
+If the casualty is faintly breathing, lifting the tongue and clearing the airway may be all that is necessary to restore normal breathing.